 Easter Mom Hacks | SLACKER MOM

 Hippity-hoppity!
-It’s almost Easter and us moms now have yet another opportunity to be overwhelmed, exhausted and forgetful.
-Never fear, SLACKER MOM is here with some Easter Mom Hacks when one more holiday is just too much work.
+It’s almost Easter and us moms now have yet another opportunity to feel overwhelmed, exhausted and forgetful.
+Never fear, SLACKER MOM is here with some Easter Mom Hacks for when one more holiday is just too much work.

 Video: SLACKER MOM’s Guide to Easter